Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 - San Francisco has played eight games, with three wins against the spread.

-- The 49ers have yet to cover the spread this season when underdogs by 4 points or more.
+- This season, the 49ers are winless against the spread when entering a game as an underdog of 4 points or more.

-- San Francisco's games this season have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- San Francisco's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

 - When San Francisco scores more than 21.8 points, it is 2-2 against the spread and 2-1 overall.

-- In games that San Francisco piles up more than 348.2 yards, the team is 2-2 against the spread and 2-1 overall.
+- In games that San Francisco totals over 348.2 yards, the team is 2-2 against the spread and 2-1 overall.

-- The 49ers have 14 turnovers this season, equal to the number of takeaways for the Rams.
+- This year the 49ers have turned the ball over 14 times, while the Rams have forced 14 turnovers.

 Home and road insights

-- At home this season, San Francisco is winless against the spread, and 0-5 overall.
+- San Francisco is winless against the spread, and 0-5 overall, at home this year.

-- This year, San Francisco has gone over the total in three of five home games.
+- In five games at home this year, San Francisco has hit the over three times.

-- Los Angeles is 5-0 overall, and 3-2 against the spread, in away games.
+- In away games, Los Angeles is 3-2 against the spread, and 5-0 overall.

-- The Rams have one win ATS (1-2) on the road as 4-point favorites or more.
+- The Rams have one win ATS (1-2) away from home as 4-point favorites or more.

-- In five road games this season, Los Angeles has hit the over twice.
+- In five road games this season, Los Angeles has gone over the total twice.

-- The average point total in Rams away games this season is 49.4 points, 0.4 more than this matchup's over/under (49).
+- The average point total in Rams away games this season is 49.4 points, 0.4 more than this outing's over/under (49).

 Powered by Data Skrive.